 He has also taught at all levels (in English and French) from large undergraduate lectures to specialised graduate courses.
 He especially enjoys delivering popular science lectures with live experiments, including lectures and practical demonstration of the science of firewalking.

-He has received a number of distinctions, including: the Prize of the Fondation IXCore Fondation pour La Recherche (2009); the Grand Prix de l'Electronique Général FERRIÉ of the Société des Electriciens et Electroniciens (2009); the Médaille d'Argent of the national French research agency CNRS (2013); the SPIE President's Award (2014); the OSA Hopkins Leadership Award (2015); the Institute of Physics (IOP) President's Medal (2016); the American Physical Society Dwight Nicholson Medal for Outreach (2017).
+He has received a number of distinctions, including: the IXCore Fondation pour La Recherche Prize (2009); the Grand Prix de l'Electronique Général FERRIÉ of the Société des Electriciens et Electroniciens (2009); the Médaille d'Argent of the national French research agency CNRS (2013); the SPIE President's Award (2014); the OSA Hopkins Leadership Award (2015); the Institute of Physics (IOP) President's Medal (2016); the American Physical Society Dwight Nicholson Medal for Outreach (2017).
 He is a Fellow of the European Optical Society (EOS), the Optical Society (OSA) and the Institute of Electrical and Electronic Engineers (IEEE).